-Our consolidated balance sheets included \$157.5 million and \$137.4 million of "other liabilities" as of March 31, 2022 and March 31, 2021, respectively, which primarily consisted of the long-term portion of deferred revenues, the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites, deferred income taxes and our long-term warranty obligations.
-With the exception of the long-term portion of our satellite performance incentive obligations relating to the ViaSat-2 satellites (which is included under "Purchase commitments including satellite-related agreements"), these remaining liabilities have been excluded from the above table as the timing and/or the amount of any cash payment is uncertain.
-See Note 12 - Commitments to our consolidated financial statements for additional information regarding satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites.
-See Note 14 - Product Warranty to our consolidated financial statements for a discussion of our product warranties.
+Our consolidated balance sheets included \$218.5 million and \$153.2 million of "other liabilities" as of March 31, 2023 and March 31, 2022, respectively, which primarily consisted of deferred income taxes, the long-term portion of deferred revenues, the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites and our long-term warranty obligations.
+With the exception of the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites and our long-term warranty obligations.
+With the exception of the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites (which is included under "Purchase commitments including satellite-related agreements"), these remaining liabilities have been excluded from the above table as the timing and/or the amount of any cash payment is uncertain.
+See Note 13 - Commitments to our consolidated financial statements for additional information regarding satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites.
+See Note 15 - Product Warranty to our consolidated financial statements for a discussion of our product warranties.
 Also excluded from the above table are amounts payable to the Sellers under the Purchase Agreement in the Inmarsat Transaction.